RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 ```
 After a first overview we can clearly see what is of our interest in order to solve the level at addresses `0x2450` and `0x2454`.
 Notice how the code starting at address `0x2464` is just an implementation of `INT` (interruption) function. *Remember that calling INT with 0x7f parameter instantly unlocks the level*.

 In order to trigger the call, we must not take the conditional jump `jnz %+0xc` at `0x244e`.
-In order to not take it, the bytes `0xf0a3` must be place at offset `-0x24` from `r4`.
+In order to not take it, the bytes `0xf0a3` must be placed at offset `-0x24` from `r4`.

-We want to know what memor address is that offset from that register.
-In order to do that, we will set a breakpoint at that instruction and see what `r4`'s value is.
-Since we do not see that code section within <blue>Disassembly</blue> window, that is, we cannot click to set the breakpoint, we will set it using the commands learn in the very first [tutorial](/microcorruption/tutorial) level.
+We want to know what memory address `-0x24(r4)` translates into .
+In order to know that, we will set a breakpoint at that instruction and see what `r4`'s value is.
+Since we do not see the code section within <blue>Disassembly</blue> window, that is, we cannot click to set the breakpoint, we will set it using the commands learnt in the very first [tutorial](/microcorruption/tutorial) level.

-When we reach our breakpoint at address `0x444a`, we will insert `b 2448` in order to place another breakpoint at address `0x2448` and `breakpoints` in order to see it is correct.
+When we reach our breakpoint at address `0x444a`, we will insert `b 2448` in order to place another breakpoint at address `0x2448` and `breakpoints` in order to see it was indeed succesfully placed.

 <p align="center">
 <img src="/images/microcorruption-reykjavik12.png">